LuccaMenegatti/miniblog-react.js/README.md

-# technologies used in the project
+# Technologies used in the project

 Firebase
 React Hooks